The Maxwell Compactness Property in Bounded Weak Lipschitz Domains with Mixed Boundary Conditions: Applications

 Our latter results show that the linear solution operator with

 maps continuously onto $\rom\cap\eps^{-1}\dom$.
 Let us summarize:

 \begin{theo} \eqref{EMSRWProt}-\eqref{EMSRWPnorm} admits a solution, if and only if

-The solution $E\in\rom\cap\eps^{-1}\dom$ can be chosen in a way, such that condition \eqref{ONBproj} with $\alpha\in\rz^d$ is fulfilled, which then uniquely determines the solution.
+The solution $E\in\rom\cap\eps^{-1}\dom$ can be chosen in a way, such that condition \eqref{ONBproj} with $\alpha\in\rz^d$ is satisfied, which then uniquely determines the solution.
 Furthermore the solution depends linearly and continuously on the data. \end{theo}

 We note that with Theorem \ref{HZ} the ranges can be described by

 For homogeneous boundary data, i.e., $E_{\tau}=E_{\nu}=0$, we can state a sharper result: The linear static Maxwell-operator

 is a topological isomorphism.
 Its inverse $M^{-1}$ maps not only continuously onto $\rctom\cap\eps^{-1}\dcnom$, but also compactly into $\Ltom$ by Theorem \ref{satzMKE}.
 For homogeneous kernel data, i.e., for